 There are many use cases of Flutter.
 It’s been used by companies wanting to connect more effectively with existing customers, as a mobile extension of an existing service, to develop internal operations, and as a standalone service.

 Significant global vendors have turned to Flutter, including Google for the Google Ads mobile app, which is designed for customers who want to be across campaigns on the go.
-We pride ourselves in Sush Mobile, New Zealand, for being technology agnostic and leading with a business-problem-solution mindset.
+We pride ourselves in Sush Labs, New Zealand, for being technology agnostic and leading with a business-problem-solution mindset.
 Based on the business case and scope of the problem, we build native mobile apps using Swift for iOS and Kotlin for Android, PWA apps and Google Flutter to support ambient computing.

 Alibaba, the Chinese multinational eCommerce company, developed Xianyu on Flutter.
 The shopping platform app is used by more than 50 million users regularly to buy and sell products from different categories.